SaaS Stuck at $10K MRR: What’s Actually Wrong

 The Growth Reframe SaaS Founders Need When MRR Plateaus Around $10K

 In SaaS, you either grow or die.
-A plateau isn’t stability—it’s slow death.
-Growth comes from discomfort.
+A plateau isn’t real stability—it’s slow decline dressed up as safety.
+Growth only shows up when you’re willing to lean into discomfort.

 Why $10K MRR is fragile: